DELANCEY TOWN, BAHAMAS

 Bahamas in 1790 to become Chief Justice,

-he also managed on his 900 acres a
+he also managed a 900 acre cotton

-cotton plantation and had 18 black
+plantation on North Caicos and had 18

-slaves.
+black slaves.
 The plantation was known as Greenwich.

 Stephen DeLancey was born in 1748 at